dimanech/atlas-guide/README.md

 Atlas is living style-guide, pattern library, guidelines and documentation static site generator with extensive styles monitoring and Sass components reports.

-Comes without any guarantee, but with analytics and beautiful data visualization to keep you project clean and supportable from iteration to iteration.

 It is opinionated because it is probably impossible to cover all cases in CSS/Sass.

 [Live example](https://dimanech.github.io/atlas-guide/)